snevatechnologies/smoji/README.md

 ------------------------------------------------------------------------------

-This library is developed by Harsh Kumar Singh no one have permission to use this library without permission of harsh if anybody try to use he will be punished
+This library is developed by Harsh Kumar Singh.
+No one is allowed to use this library without the permission of Harsh.
+If anyone tries to use it, he will be punishable.